-The Company's head office and principal and registered and records address is 311 West 1st Street, North Vancouver, BC, Canada, V7M 1B5.
+The Company's head office and principal address is 311 West 1st Street, North Vancouver, BC, Canada, V7M 1B5.
 The address of the Company's registered and records office is 20th Floor, 250 Howe Street, Vancouver, BC, V6C 3R8.

 The Company's consolidated financial statements and those of its wholly controlled subsidiaries are presented in Canadian dollars.